ULTRAMagic Interval - Chapter 0

 “Goodness gracious, lad!”
 Tiberius chided.
 “A meter off and you would have crashed right into the guild hall!”

 Ultimatum laughed.
 “Can’t blame you there.
-Master Tiberius is doing an amazing job.”
+Mas… ahem–Tiberius and Alexia are doing an amazing job.”

 Tiberius smiled.
 “Your praises are greatly appreciated, lads.
 Now, Serjiel, you were saying?”